emcoward/drupal-starter-theme/README.md

 ## Grunt tasks

-There are 3 grunt tasks for the theme.
+There are 2 grunt tasks for the theme.

 * grunt watch
 * grunt dev
-* grunt production

 ### Watch